CALL FOR ABSTRACTS &

 Abstracts are sought on the disciplines below.
 When submitting your abstract for an oral (concurrent session) you will be asked to choose from the list below.
 If none of the disciplines suit your presentation, please select ‘Collective’ – the program committee may adapt or change the final themes in the program.

-Digital Earth stream abstract submissions will be asked to select keywords from the below list during submission:
+Digital Earth stream submissions will be asked to select keywords from the below list during submission:

 Digital Earth Theories and Platforms, Earth Observation and Remote Sensing, GeoAI, Spatial Data Infrastructure, Digital Twins, Geospatial Analytics, 3D/4D Mapping, Modeling and Visualization, Applied Digital Earth Systems in Society, Geospatial Big Data, Smart Cities, Climate Monitoring, Environmental Sustainability, Disaster Risk Reduction, BIM–GIS Integration, UAV Mapping, Interoperability Standards, IoT Sensing Networks, Machine Learning and Artificial Intelligence, Earth System Modelling, Geospatial Digital Transformation, Spatial-Temporal Analysis and Modeling, Urban Studies and Planning, Location Based Service, Geospatial Governance, Geospatial Data and Analysis, Citizen Science, Global Geospatial Ecosystems, Big Earth Data for SDGs.